Multimodal Representation Alignment for Cross-modal Information Retrieval: Experiments

 \subsection{Datasets}

 We use three public benchmarks: the ``IMDB Vision and NLP'' dataset~\cite{imdb}, which contains 4K movie posters with corresponding names, Flickr30K~\cite{flickr30k}, having 31K images and 155K comments, and MS-COCO~\cite{mscoco} (Train2017 subset), with 118K images and 590K captions.
 All datasets are complementary and of different nature, from which models' capability of understanding visually different scenarios can be thoroughly tested.
 IMDB mainly focuses on visual impression of movie posters, Flickr30K contains images showing complex interactions between people and objects, and MS-COCO emphasizes multiple objects in context.
 To simplify the problem, we assume a one-to-one mapping between modalities, i.e., one textual description can have only one ground-truth image, and vice versa.
-Since Flickr30K and MS-COCO have 5 text descriptions (comments or captions) associated with each image, we choose the first description for our experiments.
-We resize all images to the same size of $224 \times 224$\,px and normalize each pixel value in the range $[0, 1]$, as usual in vision models.
-Note that resizing images to $224 \times 224$\,px does not necessarily hinder model's visual understanding capability, as evidenced by \citet{sparc}, from which images were resized to $224 \times 224$\,px while still capturing fine-grained details in images.
+Since Flickr30K and MS-COCO have 5 text captions associated with each image, we choose the first description for our experiments.
+We resize all images to the same size of $224 \times 224$\,px and normalize each pixel value in the range $[0, 1]$ with encoder-specific means and standard deviations, as required by respective model.
+Note that resizing images to $224 \times 224$\,px does not necessarily hinder a model's visual understanding capability, as evidenced by \citet{sparc}, from which images were resized to that size while still capturing fine-grained details in images.
+Since the captions in all datasets are already well formatted, we process them directly using the tokenizer corresponding to each encoder, without applying any additional preprocessing.